by Jonas E. Alexis & Gwenyth Todd

-Most recently, the efforts by Turks, Arabs and Iranians to compete for the title of Champion of Palestinian Rights has led to millions of deaths.
+Most recently, the efforts by Turks, Arabs, and Iranians to compete for the title of Champion of Palestinian Rights have led to millions of deaths.
 Erdogan has funded any rebel group in Syria willing to undermine Syrian President Assad and destroy the existing detente between Syria and Israel.

 If Erdogan can set up a militantly anti-Israeli puppet regime in Syria, Erdogan can reap the benefits of adulation by everyone who wishes someone would stop Israeli atrocities.
 The result of Erdogan’s selfish move has been a civil war in Syria that has killed countless people and left even more homeless.